finn-no/tech.finn.no/_posts/2018-04-10-personalized-search.md

 Our api takes the following parameters:
 - UserId
 - RecommenderId
-- List of AdIds (SOLR document ids)
+- List of AdIds (Solr document ids)
 - MaxRows

 And returns a list of adIds with recommendation score.
-ScoredAd now contains both the SOLR- and the recommendation-score.
-These are further used for sorting the search results: ```total score = normalized solr score + (normalized recommendation score * recommendation score weight)```
+ScoredAd now contains both the Solr- and the recommendation-score.
+These are further used for sorting the search results: ```total score = normalized Solr score + (normalized recommendation score * recommendation score weight)```

     final Map<String, ScoredAd> recommendedItems = getRecommendedItems(userId, recommenderId, reRankNum, results);